apeirora/audit-log-poc-for-otel/docs/ideal-setup.md

 - Access controls & audit trails on read operations.
 - Encryption at rest.

-Do not rely on the Collector for long-term retention; it is transient (unless configured as recommended above)!
+Do not rely on the Collector for long-term retention; it is transient.

 ## Reliability & Delivery Semantics